-All textbooks used in the core curriculum throughout Central Union School District are aligned to the California Content Standards and Frameworks.
+The state aligns textbooks, frameworks, and instructional materials to meet Common Core State Standards.
 Instructional materials for grades K-8 are selected from the state's most recent list of standards-based materials and adopted by the State Board of Education.
 The District follows the State Board of Education's six-year adoption cycle for core content materials.
 District textbook review and adoption activities occur the year following the state's adoption.

-On September 10, 2012, the Central Union School District Board of Trustees held a public hearing to certify the extent to which textbooks and instructional materials have been provided to students, including English Learners, in the District.
-The Board of Trustees adopted Resolution #M-09-10-2012 which certifies, as required by Education Code section 60119, that (1) each pupil has a textbook or instructional materials,
+On September 8, 2014, the Central Union School District Board of Trustees held a public hearing to certify the extent to which textbooks and instructional materials have been provided to students, including English Learners, in the District.
+The Board of Trustees adopted Resolution #O-09-08-2014 which certifies, as required by Education Code section 60119, that (1) each pupil has a textbook or